munificent/dep-interface-libraries/Proposal.md

         1. If the list of enum values in A.m and B.m are not identical, fail.
     5. Else if A.m is a constructor:
         1. If A.m is generative and B.m is not, or vice versa, fail.
+        2. If A.m is const and B.m is not, or vice versa, fail.
-        2. If their parameter lists are not compatible, fail.
+        3. If their parameter lists are not compatible, fail.
     6. Else if A.m is a method:
         1. If A.m is abstract and B.m is not, or vice versa, fail.
         2. If their return types are not compatible, fail.